-In 2021, five Committees (Audit and Finance, Governance, Downtown, Real Estate, and Loan), as established by the Board, met on a regular basis to assist the staff with conducting the day-to-day business of the Corporation.
+In 2022, five Committees (Audit and Finance, Governance, Downtown, Real Estate, and Loan), as established by the Board, met on a regular basis to assist the staff with conducting the day-to-day business of the Corporation.
 Board members are encouraged to participate in at least one Committee.

-At its Annual Meeting, the Board elects Officers of the Corporation to serve one year terms.
-The 2021 officer positions were President, Executive Vice President, Treasurer, Assistant Treasurer and Secretary.
+At its Annual Meeting, the Board elects Officers of the Corporation to serve one (1) year terms.
+The 2022 officer positions were President, Executive Vice President, Treasurer, Assistant Treasurer and Secretary.

-The mission of Buffalo Urban Development Corporation (BUDC) is to support the urban economic development efforts of the region through acquisition, remediation and management of distressed properties, to support the revitalization of downtown Buffalo by coordinating financial assistance for adaptive re-use projects and public right-of-way improvements, and to engage in related real estate development activities for the purpose of attracting and/or retaining new and existing businesses to the City as part of the region.
+The mission of Buffalo Urban Development Corporation (BUDC) is to support the urban economic development efforts of the region through acquisition, remediation and management of distressed properties, and to engage in related real estate development activities for the purpose of attracting and/or retaining new and existing businesses to the City as part of the region.
+The mission of BUDC also includes supporting the revitalization of downtown Buffalo by serving as the lead management entity for Buffalo Building Reuse Project (BBRP) and Race for Place initiatives, working in collaboration with the City of Buffalo; including the coordination of financial assistance for downtown adaptive re-use projects and public right-of-way improvements.
+BUDC also serves as the lead management entity for the Ralph C. Wilson, Jr. Centennial Park ("Ralph Wilson Park") transformation.